System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Introduction

 \subsection{Related Work}

 The authors of~\cite{MC-MR1,MC-MR2} characterized the capacity region of an MC-MR based multi-hop network.
 The authors of~\cite{Hou,Kompella} focused on software defined radio based multi-hop networks and performed cross layer optimization using a protocol and signal-to-interference-plus-noise-ratio model respectively.
-Shi and Hou extended the work of~\cite{Hou} and provided a distributed algorithm in~\cite{Hou2}.
-None of these works considered circuit power and addressed how spectrum fragmentation influences cross-layer decisions.
+None of these works considered circuit power and addressed how non-contiguous spectrum access influences cross-layer decisions.

 Consideration of system power has been gaining attention in energy efficient wireless communications literature~\cite{CktPower2}.
 Cui et. al. focused on system energy constrained modulation optimization in~\cite{Goldsmith}.
 Sahai et. al. investigated system power consumption -- especially decoder power consumption -- in ~\cite{Sahai}.
 Isheden and Fettweis assumed circuit power to be a linear function of the data rate~\cite{CktPower1}.
 All these works focused on single transceiver pair.
 Our approach differs from these works in the following way: in NC-OFDMA technology, ADC and DAC consume power not only for used channels (i.e. transmitted data) but also for nulled channels.
 Our work considers the power consumption related to spectrum span and investigates the performance of NC-OFDMA based multi-hop networks.